Flawkee/Emby.CollectionManager.Plugin/README.md

 ## Features

-### Streaming Service Collections (shared)
+### Major Studios Collections (shared)
-Detects movies and shows from major streaming services in your library's `studio` metadata and groups them into named collections with native logos.
+Detects movies and shows from major studios in your library's `studio` metadata and groups them into named collections with native logos.

-Supported services: Netflix, Amazon Prime Video, Disney+, Hulu, HBO Max, Apple TV+, Paramount+, MGM+, YouTube TV, Sling TV, Discovery+, ESPN+.

-Item with multiple studios (e.g. an HBO Max original distributed through Netflix) appears in every matching collection.

 ### Movie Franchise Binge Playlists (per user, private)
 Creates a `<Franchise> Franchise` playlist for each user with all movies in a franchise, sorted in release order (e.g. _The Hobbit Franchise_, _Pirates of the Caribbean Franchise_).